Skilled Worker Visa UK

 Your partner or children will need to apply separately to switch their visa.
 They can either apply at the same time as you, or at any time before their current visa expires.

-You must not travel outside of the UK, Ireland, the Channel Islands or the Isle of Man until you get a decision.
+You must not travel outside of the UK, Ireland, the Channel Islands, or the Isle of Man until you get a decision.
 Your application will be withdrawn if you do.

 Eligibility

-Your proposed job must meet strict job eligibility requirements
+• Your proposed job must meet strict job eligibility requirements

 What Does ‘cooling off period’ in the Skilled Worker Route Mean?

-The Tier 2 cooling off period previously barred Tier 2 visa holders from returning to the UK for a period of 12 months after their visa expired or moving back to a Tier 2 visa from another UK leave category within 12 months (unless they earned more than £159,600).
+The Tier 2 cooling-off period previously barred Tier 2 visa holders from returning to the UK for a period of 12 months after their visa expired or moving back to a Tier 2 visa from another UK leave category within 12 months (unless they earned more than £159,600).

 It applied to people who were either abroad and had their last grant of Tier 2 leave expire or finish; or who were in the UK and had an earlier period of Tier 2 leave, but then transferred to a different immigration category and then tried to apply under Tier 2 again.

-The Tier 2 cooling off period has been eliminated, allowing Tier 2 (General) and Skilled Worker visa holders to apply for a UK visa without having to wait.
+The Tier 2 cooling-off period has been eliminated, allowing Tier 2 (General) and Skilled Worker visa holders to apply for a UK visa without having to wait.
 Existing Tier 2 General visa holders will no longer be subject to these restrictions as a result of this adjustment.

-The Tier 2 cooling off period had been troublesome for both sponsors and workers, and the revised rules provide skilled workers more flexibility in returning to the UK while also improving companies’ foreign recruitment possibilities.
+The Tier 2 cooling-off period had been troublesome for both sponsors and workers, and the revised rules provide skilled workers more flexibility in returning to the UK while also improving companies’ foreign recruitment possibilities.

-There is no longer a 12-month ‘cooling off period’ for Skilled Workers.
+• There is no longer a 12-month ‘cooling off period’ for Skilled Workers.

-There is no restriction on the timing of applications for skilled worker visas.
+• Moreover, there is no restriction on the timing of applications for skilled worker visas.

 How Long Does a Skilled Worker Visa Last?